Should I sign up for Personal Capital?

 |Direct deposits||No, only ACH transfer|

 Yes!
-The free personal finance tools are awesome and comparable with many paid financial management tools.
+The free personal finance tools are awesome and comparable with many paid wealth management tools.
 For wealthier individuals, the Personal Capital Advisors offer solid financial management for reasonable fees.
 The base 0.89% fee is lower than most comparable financial managers.